 What Medical Physicists do:

-Would you like a challenging, rewarding and exciting physics career with good employment prospects?
-Medical Physicists are in-demand allied healthcare professionals who work in hospitals and universities relating physics theories, concepts and methods to medicine.
 Medical Physicists who work in hospitals can work as part of the cancer care team planning diagnostic and interventional radiology treatments for patients.
 In the specialty of nuclear medicine, medical physicists work closely with physicians outlining internal organs for radionuclides, and establishing important physiological variables, such as blood flow and metabolic rates.
-Medical physicists who work in a university setting carry out fundamental research and development into key areas such as heart disease, mental illness and cancer.
-Other important services provided by medical physicists include working with imaging systems, planning of radiation installations, assessment of equipment function, and the management of radiation hazards.

 The main duties of a Medical Physicist include: